trendscenter/Software-Trends/cluster/pipelines/PET/code/README.md

+Created Aug 12, 2025 by Cyrus Eierud and Helen Petropoulos.

 version 1.0.0.2

 This github code directory contains scripts to preprocess PET data according to NeuroMark standards.
 To obtain the software, cd into the working directory and execute the following: